 The firming retinal: Murad Resurgence Retinal Resculpt Overnight Treatment, £105

-Promising noticeably more lifted skin and less-deep wrinkles backed by impressive unretouched before and after images, this has an undisclosed amount of retinal Murad never reveals percentages, as efficacy/strength are also so dependent on formulation) in an ‘exclusive’ delivery system designed to make sure the active penetrates deeply and stays at peak potency.
+Promising noticeably more lifted skin and less-deep wrinkles backed by impressive unretouched before and after images, this has an undisclosed amount of retinal in a delivery system designed to make sure the active penetrates deeply and stays at peak potency.
 Given that it’s Murad, it’s probably quite sophisticated.
-It's not yellow like other retinals, but our tester reported that it was pretty strong and that she had to dial back from using it every night.
-There are botanicals to work synergistically with the retinal and oat lipids and alpha glucan to boost ceramide production and help calm skin and fortify the barrier, all in a weighty recyclable glass bottle.
+The serum is not yellow like other retinals, but our tester reported that it was pretty strong and that she had to dial back from using it every night.
+There are botanicals to work synergistically with the retinal and oat lipids and alpha glucan to boost ceramide production and help calm skin and fortify the barrier, all in a weighty, recyclable glass bottle.

 Buy now

-The most affordable retinal: E.l.f.
-Youth Boosting Advanced Night Retinoid Serum, £22
+The affordable retinal: Elf Youth Boosting Advanced Night Retinoid Serum, £22

 Buy now